Why we're here:

 TV Licensing is the trading name used by the companies contracted by the BBC to administer and enforce the TV licence.
 Capita Business Services Ltd. holds the TV Licensing operations contract.
 It is by far the largest TV Licensing contractor and has a very broad remit.

-The BBC, as statutory Television Licensing Authority, retains full overall responsibility for all matters relating to TV Licensing.
+The BBC, as statutory Licensing Authority, retains full overall responsibility for all matters relating to TV Licensing.
 The BBC is fully aware of the intimidating tactics employed by TV Licensing.
 The BBC approves the sinister and deceitful tone of every TV Licensing letter.
 By its own admission, the BBC "does not agree that TV Licensing letters constitute harassment".

 2. When is a TV licence needed?